Animals of the Pines

 Many pine barrens animals have adapted to the nutrient-poor conditions by having specialized diets or being less reliant on lush vegetation.
 For instance, the tree frog is adapted to the acidic waters here, whereas other frogs might struggle.

-The pine barrens is somewhat isolated from other ecosystems, leading to species that are either endemic (found only here) or genetically distinct from populations elsewhere.
-This is seen in species like the tree frog and the northern pine snake.
-Compared to the surrounding regions (like the Appalachian Mountains or coastal marshes), the pine barrens have fewer large mammals and are dominated by species that thrive in sandy, dry, and acidic conditions.
+The pine barrens are isolated from other ecosystems, resulting in species that are either endemic (found only in this region) or genetically distinct from populations elsewhere.
+This is evident in species such as the tree frog and the northern pine snake.
+Compared to the surrounding areas (like the Appalachian Mountains or coastal marshes), the pine barrens have fewer large mammals.
+They are dominated by species that thrive in sandy, dry, and acidic conditions.

 Whooper Swan